 Providing technical assistance in policy formation to Nakuru County

 Nakuru County approached us in 2016 asking for help creating its water policy.
 The process of formulating the policy has involved our support for stakeholder meetings, interviews with key informers, and field visits to learn about critical issues faced on the ground.
-This contributed to the policy’s first draft which was shared with the county for review.
-Once the policy is finalised and implemented, we anticipate it will significantly benefit people living in low-income communities.
+This contributed to the policy’s first draft which was approved by the County Assembly.
+The County Assembly is now in the process of formulating a water bill after which regulations will ensure enforcement, and we anticipate it will significantly benefit people living in low-income communities.

 Developing sanitation for low-income communities